Alaska Airlines sued over attempt by off-duty pilot to shut down engines

 Emerson ended up restrained by members of the cabin crew and was arrested in Portland, Oregon, where the flight was diverted and landed safely.The 44-year-old was charged with 83 counts of attempted murder - one for every person aboard the plane besides himself - and a single count of endangering an aircraft.

-(Reporting by Steve Gorman in Los Angeles; Reporting by Abinaya Vijayaraghavan and Shubhendu Deshmukh in Bangalore)
+(Reporting by Steve Gorman in Los Angeles; Reporting by Abinaya Vijayaraghavan and Shubhendu Deshmukh in Bangalore; Additional Reporting by Chandni Shah and Mrinmay Dey in Bengaluru;)

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))